Skip to main content

 For example, if a wellness coach, employed by a vendor contracted with your group health plan, discusses your cholesterol levels and suggests specific dietary changes, they are engaging in a health-related intervention based on your personal data.
 This is precisely the type of activity HIPAA was designed to protect.

 The regulations recognize this overlap.
-A wellness program that involves medical care, such as providing flu shots, conducting health screenings, or offering disease management coaching, is generally considered a subject to HIPAA.
+A wellness program that involves medical care, such as providing flu shots, conducting health screenings, or offering disease management coaching, is generally considered a health plan subject to HIPAA.
 This is true even if participation is voluntary.

 The act of providing a clinical service or assessment brings the program under the protective umbrella of HIPAA, safeguarding the information generated through that interaction.
 This ensures that your biological data, whether collected in a doctor’s office or through a workplace screening, is afforded the same high standard of confidentiality and security, preserving the integrity of your personal health journey.